-- time use periods with a.m. and p.m.
-Do not use a colon and zeros when the time is on the hour.
-Avoid redundancies.
-(Ex.
-8 a.m. in the morning, 12 noon, 12 midnight) When writing spans of time, use only one a.m. or p.m. (if span is confined to before or after noon), and use an en dash.
-(Ex.
-Opening remarks, 8 9 a.m.
-Lunch, 11:30 a.m.
-1:30 p.m.)
-Do not use an en dash with a preposition; use "to."
-(Ex.
-The event took place from 11 a.m. to 1 p.m.) - titles, academic in first reference to a GW faculty/ staff member, include the first and last name, followed by graduation years (if applicable) and his/her title.
+- United States An acceptable first reference for the United States of America.
+Always spell out when appearing as a noun; use U.S. on second reference or as an adjective. - university always lowercase unless when used as part of a proper noun or at the start of a sentence. - titles, academic in first reference to a GW faculty/ staff member, include the first and last name, followed by graduation years (if applicable) and his/her title.
 Degrees should appear in order of most advanced degree first (Ex.
 MD, PhD).
 Titles should follow the order: executive title (if applicable), endowed professorship or Professor Emeritus (see capitalization for more), dean title (if applicable), professor title.
 In the case of faculty who hold both chair and professor positions in the same department, write as "chair and professor of ..."
 Always use primary appointments; only include secondary appointments if contextually relevant.
 ALL DEGREES AND TITLES APPEARING AFTER A NAME MUST BE PRECEDED AND FOLLOWED BY COMMAS. - (Ex.
 Jeffrey S. Akman, MD '81, RESD '85, vice president for health affairs, Walter A. Bloedorn Professor of Medicine, and dean of SMHS; Ex.
 Nancy Gaba, MD '93, RESD '97, chair of the Department of Obstetrics and Gynecology at SMHS, Oscar I. and Mildred S. Dodek and Joan B. and Oscar I. Dodek Jr. Professor of Obstetrics and Gynecology.) - See capitalization on page 2 for more on references to departments and disciplines.
 See degrees, academic on page 4 for more on punctuation regarding degrees. - \Note: Unless in a direct quote, never precede a person's name with his/her title.
 (Ex.
 Dr. Jeffrey S. Akman.)
 Under no circumstances combine a preceding title with a degree reference.
 (Ex.
 Dr. Jeffrey S. Akman, MD '81.)